open-reaction-database/ord-interface/README.md

 ## Key Caveats / Constraints
 - The Vue front end is dependant on the Flask API.
 Both must be running for the frontend to work.
+- The docker image of the test database must be running on port 5432
+- You will need to download the Ketcher interface and extract into appropriate folder (see instructions below) for parts of the interface to work

 ## How to Deploy
 ...COMING SOON